 N0.3: Agile Marketing

 A headless commerce system can support new technology which is perfect for designing new customer experiences.
-With this approach, marketing teams are put back into the driving seat where they can roll out multiple sites across different; brands, divisions and portfolios.
+With this approach, marketing teams are put back into the driving seat where they can roll out multiple Shopify stores across different; brands, divisions and portfolios.